 You have to wonder why after five or so years a large bank and mortgage lender like Chase is hiring hundreds of loss mitigation employees, as if they didn’t realize the scope of the problem earlier.

-Even to an outsider, it would be obvious that more employees would be needed in loan servicing to deal with the scores of foreclosures and short sales occurring throughout the country.
+Even to an outsider, it would be obvious that more employees would be needed in loan servicing to deal with the scores of foreclosures and real estate short sales taking place throughout the country.

 Or maybe things are even worse than we can imagine, and even after ramping up their loss mit team over the past couple years, it’s simply not enough.